Program

 - by video

-This year Madrid Ballet Experience by Russian Masters offers to look inside Madrid where the innovative program combines the excellent dance training and the cultural and artistic enrichment in an environment, which is exceptional for dance.
+This innovative program aims to combine the excellent dance training and the cultural and artistic enrichment in an environment, which is exceptional for dance.

 COURSE OBJECTIVE